 The Brewing a Sustainable Future effort was in partnership with the Minnesota Craft Brewers Guild to engage Minnesota’s robust craft brewing and distilling industries.
 The project was focused on finding sustainable solutions for spent grain disposal.

 Spent grain is a reusable waste product, but dependable, effective and sustainable disposal can be challenging.
 Most breweries and distilleries have a way to get rid of spent grains, but the process can be sporadic, unreliable, expensive or challenging to implement and maintain.
-To support a more efficient system, we’ve developed a variety of spent grain management support resources (see below).

 The Brewing a Sustainable Future project was convened by Environmental Initiative and the Minnesota Craft Brewers Guild and its members.